Retrofitting Heritage Homes in Melbourne: Preserving Character, Elevating Comfort

 7. Reduce Thermal Bridges

-Insulating junctions where internal walls meet external walls prevents heat loss without damaging heritage fabric.
+Insulating junctions where internal walls meet external walls prevents heat loss without damaging heritage fabric, crucial in both retrofits and renovations.

 EnerPHit’s staged approach lets you upgrade step-by-step: